gordonbanderson/silverstripe-elastica/docs/en/Configuration.md

 _$searchable_fields_ of an object.

 ###Searchable Relationships
+Similar to the above, relationships of types has_one, one_to_many, and many_to_many can have their searchable fields stored as a flat array in the document being indexed.
+These are indicated using a static variable _$searchable_relationships_, with optionally a pair of brackets '()' appended to the method name, just to make clearer in the configuration that a method is being used.
+Note that relationships are only followed one level deep, this is to avoid a situation where infinite recursion occurs, and so as also not to bloat document size too much.

-Note that after every change to your data model you should execute the `SilverStripe-Elastica-ReindexTask`, see below.
+After every change to your data model you should execute the `SilverStripe-Elastica-ReindexTask`, see below.

 ###Purely PHP
 ```php